 It's worth shopping around for a better deal if your health fund tells you that your adult children are no longer covered by your existing policy.

 CHOICE tip: If these benefits aren't mentioned when you get a quote, just ask.

 Should you downgrade to a couples policy?

 As couples mostly pay the same for health insurance as families, there's no real advantage to switching to a couples policy.

 However, as you both may have different health needs, especially for extras services such as dental, optometry and physio, it may make sense to switch to different singles policies.
 Singles policies usually cost half as much as a family or couples policy.

 Should you downgrade to cover without pregnancy?

-So, unless you keep fully on track of all the material the fund sends you, and regularly check your policy, you might find yourself without cover for something you'll actually need.
-Therefore, you tend to be better off with a policy that covers everything, as funds are much less likely to add restrictions to those.
+So, unless you keep track of all the materials the fund sends you and you regularly check your policy, you might find yourself without cover for something you'll actually need.
+This means you may actually be better off with a Gold policy that covers everything, as funds are much less likely to add restrictions to those.

-- Co-payments – an amount e.g. $70 you pay per day in hospital.
+An extra amount, such as $70, that you pay per day while in hospital.
 It's usually capped per hospital stay or per year.

 Health funds sign up dental practices or optical stores as part of their preferred provider network.
 Some clinics are even owned by the fund.